Belongs To Collection(s)

 > employee handbook united states based employees

-Please remember that sick leave is only to be used for the employee's own illness.
+Please remember that sick leave is only to be used for the employee's own illness (New York City campus employees may use sick time for other reasons—see below for additional information).
 The efficient operation of the college is predicated upon employees maintaining satisfactory attendance records, and the records of employees with frequent absences of short duration are reviewed carefully.
 Disciplinary action up to and including termination may be instituted for excessive absenteeism even though the employee has paid sick leave remaining.

 If you are absent due to illness for more than seven consecutive calendar days, you are required to contact the benefits unit of the Office of Human Resources, and they will coordinate the short-term disability claim application process for you.
 The benefits personnel have the right to ask you to provide a doctor's note confirming the medical necessity of your absence if your absences become frequent.